patrycjapiechowicz/cybersec/README.md

 Based on the EMBER dataset - a collection of features from PE Windows files.

 The purpose of this project is to identify useful features for Malware Detection.
-I was mainly reponsible for EDA part and my work can be found in ## pati branch as below:
+I was reponsible for exploratory data analysis and modeling.
+My work can be found in 'pati' branch as below:

 https://github.com/patrycjapiechowicz/cybersec/tree/pati/notebooks